 Sete Tele’s experience as a professional artist and educator spans over thirty years of dance as a performer, choreographer, teacher, and arts worker.
 His formative years were with 2 Dance Plus (now CO3 – a dance in education company), where the groundwork was laid for the subsequent opportunities to teach (as an independent dance artist) across the spectrum of professional, tertiary, secondary, primary, and community (urban and regional) dance environments.
 Sete has facilitated residencies in various remote indigenous communities in Western Australia and Northern Territory.

 Sete has also developed performance works with people from diverse cultural backgrounds, refugee communities, and the disability sector (physical, intellectual, mental health, aged care).

-Sete’s practice also includes place based artworks with a focus on participatory works, be it ensemble, collaborative, or via solo contexts.
-His aesthetic is to re-contextualise the human to human, whereby the rules of interaction are challenged to navigate a paradigm shift arriving at a new protocol.
+Sete’s aesthetic is to re-contextualise the human to human, whereby the rules of interaction are challenged to navigate a paradigm shift arriving at a new protocol.
 Improvisation is his base that yields all aspects of practice: the constant exploring and shifting of material unveils what is appropriate.
 This solid foundation continues to evolve, to be reconfigured in response to the requirements of the project at hand.

 Sete views his work as a place based and play based practice.
 Where his love of improvisation drives the creation of works that are inspired by its place of origin.
 Often these works are ephemeral.
 His contemporary dance has evolved towards designing participatory performances as a solo practice, and also in collaboration with other like minded provocateurs.

 Please check Sete’s blog page, and his found page for more info, you can also check his artwork pages on Thad100.redbubble.com, and sete.picfair.com

 Sete is also part of The Hole Collective.